Tier 1 Graduate Entrepreneur - All you need to know. Free advice from leading immigration lawyers in London. Call - 020 3744 2797

 On the other hand, for your child to be considered for entry he/she is required to be less than 18 years of age on the date in which the application was made.

-Recently there have been a lot of changes to the Immigration Rules some of which includes that enacted on the 1st/Oct/2013 on the ability of individuals to switch into the Points Based System (PBS) of the Tier 1 Graduate Entrepreneur from inside the country.
+Recently there have been a lot of changes to the Immigration Rules some of which includes (that was enacted on October 1st, 2013) on the ability of individuals to switch into the Points Based System (PBS) of the Tier 1 Graduate Entrepreneur from inside the country.
 The individual will not be permitted to switch if:

 For a child to make an application for leave as a child of a Points Based System (PBS) migrant, he/she is expected to be less than 18 years of age on the application date.
 However, in a situation where by the child is above 18 years of age, it is required that he/she holds or has held leave as a PBS migrant's family member, or a person making a leave application simultaneously as the Points Based System (PBS) Migrant.

-If you seek an extension of your Tier 1 Graduate Entrepreneur PBS dependant visa, you may be permitted to make an application along with the Main Tier 1 Graduate Entrepreneur visa holder (when he either seeks for extension or Indefinite Leave of Remain).
+If you seek an extension of your Tier 1 Graduate Entrepreneur PBS dependant visa, you may be permitted to make an application along with the Main Tier 1 Graduate Entrepreneur visa holder (when he either seeks for extension or Indefinite Leave).